Jonathan2251/lbd/source/ctrlflow.rst

     :start-after: #endif //#if CH >= CH8_2 //1
     :end-before: //@EmitInstruction }

-In order to print the NOP, the Cpu0AsmPrinter.cpp of Chapter3_2 prints all bundle instructions in loop.
+In order to print the NOP, the ``Cpu0AsmPrinter.cpp`` of Chapter3_2 prints all bundle instructions in a loop.
 Without the loop, only the first part of the bundle instruction (branch instruction only) is printed.

-In llvm 3.1 the basice block label remains same even if you didn't do the bundle after it.
-But for some reasons, it changed in llvm at some later version and you need doing "bundle" in order to keep block label unchanged at later llvm phase.
+In LLVM 3.1, the basic block label remains the same even if you do not bundle after it.
+But for some reason, this behavior changed in a later LLVM version, and now you need to perform the "bundle" to keep the block label unchanged in later LLVM phases.

 Conditional instruction